todaypurpose/blog/content/posts/health-money-time.md

 This diagram sumurizes show how much Free Time, Money, Health we have depending of our age:
 ![Health Money Free time change with age](/img/health-money-free-time.jpg)

-Thes _"Best years of our life"_, when our health is at its peak, and we can start to use our money is from 18 to 40, so **22 years**.
+The _"best years of our life"_, when our health is at its peak, and we can start to use our money is from 18 to 40, so **22 years**.
 For somone with a 9-5 job (or study), this is how time is split during those 22 years:

 ![How is your time spent during your best years?](/img/best-years-time-is-spent.png)